What is Market Penetration?

 Advantages of High Market Penetration

-When a company enjoys a high degree of market penetration for their products, it is considered a market leader in that sector.
+When a company enjoys a high degree of market penetration for its products, it is considered a market leader in that sector.
 It gives them a unique marketing advantage since they can access a larger pool of potential customers.

 A well-established product and a strong brand name promote loyalty and positive word-of-mouth advertising, etc. A market leader can also negotiate better terms from their suppliers because a large sales volume enables them to place bulk orders.